shihao1895/MemoryVLA/README.md

 ## Contents

-This is MemoryVLA based on OpenVLA codebase, **if you need use dexbotic codebase**, please use [MemoryVLA+](https://github.com/shihao1895/MemoryVLA/tree/dexbotic-codebase).
+This is MemoryVLA+ based on Dexbotic codebase, **if you need use OpenVLA codebase**, please use [MemoryVLA](https://github.com/shihao1895/MemoryVLA/tree/openvla-codebase).

  * [**Model Zoo & Simulation Results**](#Model Zoo & Simulation Results)
  * [**Install**](#Install)